-In the fall of 2008 we created a "Students of Concern Committee" made up of faculty, AACE and Office of Student Life members.
-The purpose of this committee is to follow up on and respond to "at risk" students.
-This includes student that may have behavior problems or attendance or campus violations as a result of substance abuse problems.
+A "Student of Concerns Committee" made up of faculty, AACE and Office of Student Life member continues to work with and respond to "at risk" students.
+This includes students that may have behavior problems or attendance or campus violations as a result of substance abuse problems.